Kristen Francis

 About me

-Hello!
-My name is Kristen Francis and I am a clinical social worker with over a decade of experience.
-I have extensive experience working with folks struggling with depression, anxiety, trauma, negative self-talk, low self-esteem, relationship issues, substance abuse, suicidal ideation and emotion management.
-My practice is heavily rooted in Mindfulness-based interventions, incorporating meditation, skill building and value based living.
+I have over a decade of experience working with folks struggling with depression, anxiety, trauma, negative self-talk, low self-esteem, self-doubt, relationship issues, substance abuse, suicidal ideation and emotion management.
+My practice is heavily rooted in Mindfulness-based interventions, which is an evidence-based modality backed by neuroscience.
+I opened the doors to Logan Square Therapy in 2017 and have been practicing virtually since 2020.

 Get to know me